-The PipeServer class is a lightweight server class based on an asynchronous, event-driven architecture.
+The PipeServer component is a lightweight server component based on an asynchronous, event-driven architecture.
 It is designed to balance the load between connections for a fast, powerful server.

 PipeServer is the server complement of PipeClient (which is used to create client applications).
 They share a common design philosophy and interface.
 PipeServer is as easy to use as PipeClient.